collinshen123/Mechanistic-Interpretability/README.md

 - Running the training loop and logging the loss.

 ### Conclusion
-This project offers a detailed yet concise guide to understanding and implementing a transformer model from scratch, providing insights into the workings of modern language models like GPT-2.
+This project is detailed yet concise for understanding and implementing a transformer model from scratch.
+It provides insights into the workings of modern LLM's like Chat-GPT.